dmarx/anthology-of-modern-ml/README.md

-# anthology-of-modern-ml
+# Anthology of Modern Machine Learning

-Collection of important articles to be treated as a textbook
+A collection of important articles to be treated as a textbook.
+Plan to have it organized a couple of ways:

+* broad-brush topics (textbook-ish sections)
+* publication date
+* parent-child research developments (co-citations?)

 # "Classic" ML